codymoorhouse/io/blog1.md

 part of that bit is a wildcard that will search every directory/file in the current working directory.
 Since the working directory was the base directory, it will search the contents of the entire project for any pattern that matches ocurre, ocurra, occura or occure.
-Grep will then tell you which files mathed the pattern with the associated line number.
+Grep will then tell you which files matched the pattern with the associated line number.
 All I had to do was go into each file and fix the spelling accordingly.
 Once grep would no longer return any matches to my specified pattern, I submitted my changes through a pull request